Footscray Town Hall

-Footscray Town Hall, also known as Maribyrnong Town Hall since council amalgamations in the 1990s, is a civic building located on Napier Street in Footscray, a suburb of Melbourne, Australia.
-The hall was built in 1936 to the design of architect Joseph Plottel in the Romanesque Revival—Richardson Romanesque style.
-It replaced the previous town hall on the same site, which was demolished in 1935.
-The building currently serves as the main council chambers of the City of Maribyrnong.
+The Footscray Town Hall, also known as the Maribyrnong Town Hall since council amalgamations in the 1990s, is a civic building located on Napier Street in Footscray, an inner-western suburb of Melbourne, in Victoria, Australia.
+Built in 1936 as the town hall for the City of Footscray, it was designed by Joseph Plottel in a revival form of the Richardsonian Romanesque style, with the interior completed in the Streamline Moderne style.
+The 1936 civic building replaced the previous town hall on the same site, which was demolished in 1935.
+The building has served as the main council chambers of the City of Maribyrnong since 1993.